th0rn0/lanops-manager/docs/source/user/gallery.rst

 Enable/Disable Gallery
 ----------------------
-To use the Gallery system and enable the link in your top Navigation you have to enable it.
+To use the Gallery system and enable the link in your top navigation you have to enable it.
 You can either refer to the settings documentation or use the buttons direcctly on the ``Gallery`` site in your admin panel:

 Enable: